The Filby Association

 Short Association History

-We do not have figures for the rest of the World but we have members in the following countries – USA, Canada, Australia, New Zealand, South Africa, Spain, Sweden, Germany and France.
+We do not have figures for the rest of the World but we have members in the following countries - USA, Canada, Australia, New Zealand, South Africa, Netherlands, Sweden, Germany, France and the Philipines

 Filby Association Records